 Biohacking is about taking charge of your health and experimenting on your own body with DIY methods to find out what it needs to function optimally.
 The term “hacking,” borrowed from the digital realm, refers to shortcuts that can make exponential gains in function.

 Many people who find themselves in difficult health situations naturally begin to experiment with techniques, technologies, and routines that aim for overall health.
+Various approaches are tested, one at a time, to understand their effects.
+If something doesn’t work, we’ll try something else.

 One way of thinking about holistic health is like this:

 Food, supplements, exercise, sleep, neurotraining, temperature exposure, biomodulation and electro-magnetism are all keys to modifying the body’s ability to regulate, heal, and maintain homeostasis.
+All of these approaches are being used and recorded through this journey.

 Subscribe